 Seasoned Scalloped Potatoes is a comforting side dish any time of the year.

 These potatoes are great for holiday menus, too.

 I used these ingredients.

-Add half-and-half slowly (in increments of one-quarter cup) and whisk to incorporate.
+Add 2% milk slowly (in increments of one-quarter cup) and whisk to incorporate.

 Whisk to combine and heat over medium heat until sauce thickens.
 Set aside.

-Meanwhile, peel and slice potatoes.
+Meanwhile, slice red potatoes very thinly.
 Place in a greased 9×13″ glass baking dish.

 Serve Seasoned Scalloped Potatoes with your favorite entree.